hugorbarbosa/cpp-design-patterns/docker/README.md

 ## Run image

-Run image creating a container and mounting the project (`<project-directory>` must have the absolute path, e.g., c:\Projects\cpp-design-patterns on Windows or /home/user/projects/cpp-design-patterns on Linux):
+Run image creating a container and mounting the project (`<project-directory>` must have the absolute path, e.g., c:\projects\cpp-design-patterns on Windows or /home/user/projects/cpp-design-patterns on Linux):

 ```sh
 $ docker run -it --name mycontainer -v <project-directory>:/src designpatterns